waisekoh/FinalVersion-PetCare/README.md

 # FinalVersion-PetCare
-Install Xammp with apache and MySQL.
+Install Xampp with apache and MySQL.
 Initialise tables with init.sql and you're good to go.

 School project.